‘Ring of fire’ solar eclipse on June 10

-Category: Space Hits: 10At the mid-point of the October 3, 2005 annular solar eclipse, the outer rim of the sun appeared in a bright ring around the new moon.
+Category: Space Hits: 12At the mid-point of the October 3, 2005 annular solar eclipse, the outer rim of the sun appeared in a bright ring around the new moon.
 Image via Flickr user Abel Pardo Lopez in Madrid, Spain.
 Thank you, Abel!

 The new moon will sweep in front of the sun to create this year’s first solar eclipse on Thursday, June 10.
 On that day, the moon in its elliptical orbit of Earth will lie too far from us to cover over the sun completely.
 So a bright annulus – or ring – will surround the new moon silhouette at mid-eclipse.
 It’s the outer rim of the sun, not quite hidden from view.
 People have taken to calling these “ring of fire” eclipses.
 Essentially, they are partial eclipses, albeit very dramatic ones.
 As with any partial eclipse, you need eye protection to watch an annular eclipse.
 Watching with the unaided eye invites eye damage.